 You will find very less divergence in laser beam lights, compared to other ordinary light sources.
 Most of the spot lights are designed to have lower level of divergence, while flood lights have a huge amount of divergence (Fig2).

 Responsivity: It is determined by the relationship between the optical and the electrical signal of a detector.
 Generally, this value for a PIN diode can be 0.4 amps to 0.6 amps per watt.
 Therefore, if a 1 mW light is incident on a PIN diode, we can expect a current outflow of 0.4 mA to 0.6 mA from it.
 With regard to this attribute the proposed visible light beam communication might work using a current level of 100 pA, or using an optical power of 200 pW.

 AC and DC Light: When you switch a LED lamp by toggling it ON and OFF, you are basically generating an AC like light source from the LED lamp.
 If you illuminate it with a constant DC, then it becomes a DC source of light.
 This phenomenon is important since most of the light source may have some traces of AC and some DC in them.

 The flashlights using incandescent light bulb, exhibit a high quantity of DC light and a low quantity of AC light through them.
 Our sun light is composed huge amounts of AC as well as DC light in it.
 Fluorescent lamps emit some DC but a lot of AC.

-In the proposed light communicator circuit, the above phenomenon is crucial because, operating a DC based optical receiver may come across a plenty of AC light sources including sun light, which can rapidly saturate the receiver detection capacity and the actual detection of our AC communication signal can get hampered.
+In the proposed visible light communication circuit, the above phenomenon is crucial because, operating a DC based optical receiver may come across a plenty of AC light sources including sun light, which can rapidly saturate the receiver detection capacity and the actual detection of our AC communication signal can get hampered.
 To overcome this issue, some sort of light shield will need to be installed which are commonly used in our cameras etc

 f number or lens speed: In glass lenses the focal length to its diameter ratio is termed as the "f" number (f = fl/d).